 Hannah Pierce is devoted to fabricating surreal, poetically expressed depictions of narratives, street scenes, and cityscapes.
 By juxtaposing various metaphors and visual dialogues, she expresses fears of industrialization, economic collapse, and societal dispositions.
-When rendering architecture, Pierce bends, twists, and warps the perspectives in order to represent every individual’s warped perceptions of reality.
+When rendering architecture, Pierce bends, twists, and warps the perspectives to represent every individual’s warped perception of reality.
 The seemingly thin, fragile cutouts and facades of painted figures heavily contrast with the fully sculpted, durable urban structures.
 The fragility of the painted figures is meant to convey the feeling of temporariness, causing the viewer to question their own impermanence.

 View images from Pierce's 2018 BoxHeart Exhibition, Ephemeral.